Tax Collector Facilities & Warehouse Coordinator

 - Establishes written specifications and approved products lists;

-- May engage in receiving, storing, and issuing stock and maintaining records and Material Safety Data Sheets (MSDS) from vendors;
+- Receives, stores, and issues stock and maintains records and Material Safety Data Sheets (MSDS) from vendors;

 - Operates a Tax Collector Office’s motor vehicle for scheduled delivery and pick-up at designated locations throughout the County;